What you need to know to hold payers accountable, achieve maximum reimbursement,

-When you register to attend “Essential Steps to Maximize Your Lab’s Revenue: Best Practices Dealing with Commercial Payer Processes and Policies, and Managing Compliance, Audit and Recoupment Issues” on Wednesday, January 31, 2018, you will hear from Thomas J. Force, Esq., a noted expert in the field, who will help you and your lab staff understand the various policies and patterns of underpayment payers are now using to reduce reimbursements, and to give you a comprehensive set of steps you can take to stop this trend of significant reduction of revenue.
+When you order a CD of the live webinar “Essential Steps to Maximize Your Lab’s Revenue: Best Practices Dealing with Commercial Payer Processes and Policies, and Managing Compliance, Audit and Recoupment Issues” held on Wednesday, January 31, 2018, you will hear from Thomas J. Force, Esq., a noted expert in the field, who will help you and your lab staff understand the various policies and patterns of underpayment payers are now using to reduce reimbursements, and to give you a comprehensive set of steps you can take to stop this trend of significant reduction of revenue.

 Hear about the all of the areas your pathology practice needs to address in order to be on the path to maximizing revenue.
 Learn the 3 major components you must address to hold insurance companies accountable, particularly to maximize your revenue on an out-of-network basis.
 These components include doing the proper eligibility research and documentation, the concept of “Phantom” out-of-network coverage, the importance of building a charge analysis database, and why – and when – you should order a Summary Plan Description.